 DevkiParmanandam Krishnam VandeJagatgurum||

-• Lighting diyas and earthen lamps in the evening is also mandatory along with the Yam Deep.
+• Lighting diyas and earthen lamps in the evening are also mandatory along with the Yam Deep.
 Before lighting up the diyas in the evening, the puja of the diyas is being done with kumkum, chawal (rice) &Gud (Jaggery).

 • Venerating Lord Hanuman on this Choti Diwali is also popular in some corners of India.
 Hence, followers of Lord Hanuman also worship Him with proper rituals; therefore this day is also famous as Hanuman Puja.